Recent Advances in Large Langauge Model Benchmarks against Data Contamination: From Static to Dynamic Evaluation: Introduction

 \section{Introduction}

-The field of natural language processing (NLP) has advanced rapidly in recent years, fueled by breakthroughs in Large Language Models (LLMs) such as GPT-4, Claude3, and DeepSeek~\cite{achiam2023gpt, liu2024deepseek, wan2023efficient}.
-Trained on vast amounts of Internet-sourced data, these models have demonstrated remarkable capabilities across various applications, including code generation, text summarization, and mathematical reasoning~\cite{codeforces, hu-etal-2024-reasoning}.
+The field of natural language processing (NLP) has advanced rapidly in recent years, driven by breakthroughs in Large Language Models (LLMs) such as GPT-4, Claude3, and DeepSeek~\cite{achiam2023gpt, liu2024deepseek, wan2023efficient}.
+Trained on vast amounts of Internet-sourced data, these models have demonstrated remarkable capabilities across various applications, including code generation, text summarization, computer use, and mathematical reasoning~\cite{codeforces, ran2024guardian,hu-etal-2024-reasoning}.

-To develop and enhance LLMs, beyond advancements in model architectures and training algorithms, a crucial area of research focuses on effectively evaluating their intelligence.
-Traditionally, LLM evaluation has relied on \textit{static} benchmarking, which involves using carefully curated human-crafted datasets and assessing model performance with appropriate metrics~\cite{wang2018glue, achiam2023gpt, gunasekar2023textbooks}.
-For example, in 2021, OpenAI introduced the HumanEval~\cite{chen2021evaluating} dataset to benchmark the code generation capabilities of LLMs; HumanEval has since become a widely used standard for this purpose.
+To develop and improve LLMs, beyond advancements in model architectures and training algorithms, a crucial area of research focuses on effectively evaluating their intelligence.
+Traditionally, LLM evaluation has relied on \textit{static} benchmarking, which involves using carefully curated human-crafted datasets and assessing model performance with appropriate metrics~\cite{wang-etal-2018-glue, achiam2023gpt, gunasekar2023textbooks,2025arXiv250102863R}.

-However, because these \textit{static} benchmarks are released on the Internet for transparent evaluation, and LLMs gather as much data as possible from the Internet for training, potential data contamination is unavoidable~\cite{magar2022data, deng2024investigating, li2024open, conda-2024-data, balloccu-etal-2024-leak}.
-Data contamination occurs when benchmark data is inadvertently included in the training phase of language models, leading to an inflated and misleading assessment of their performance.
-While this issue has been recognized for some time—stemming from the fundamental machine learning principle of separating training and test sets—it has become even more critical with the advent of LLMs.
-These models often scrape vast amounts of publicly available data from the Internet, significantly increasing the likelihood of contamination~\cite{achiam2023gpt, liu2024deepseek}.
-Furthermore, due to privacy and commercial concerns, tracing the exact training data for these models is challenging, if not impossible, complicating efforts to detect and mitigate potential contamination.
+However, because these \textit{static} benchmarks are released on the Internet for transparent evaluation, and LLMs gather as much data as possible from the Internet for training, potential data contamination is unavoidable~\cite{magar-schwartz-2022-data, deng-etal-2024-investigating, li-etal-2024-open-source, balloccu-etal-2024-leak}.
+Data contamination occurs when benchmark data is inadvertently included in the training phase of LLMs, leading to inflated and misleading performance assessments.
+Although this issue has long been recognized—rooted in the fundamental machine learning principle of separating training and test sets—it has become more critical with the rise of LLMs, which often scrape vast amounts of publicly available Internet data~\cite{achiam2023gpt}, increasing the risk of contamination.
+Furthermore, due to privacy and commercial concerns, tracing the exact training data of these models is challenging—if not impossible—complicating efforts to detect and mitigate potential contamination.